 Leashes of Valor service dogs receive up to two years of training before they are paired with a Veteran in need.
 During that time, canines live with foster families.
 This vital network of volunteers provides love and care while teaching the dogs house manners and exposing them to the energy of work and family life.
 Get the answers to our most frequently asked foster questions.

 Fosters typically care for a dog for two to three months before the animal is rotated to a different household.
 The goal is to prepare our service dogs for any scenario they might encounter with their Veteran, whether they are single or raising small children, retired, or working outside the home.

 If you want to get involved in a great cause helping restore our nation’s Veterans with service dogs and you live within approximately 60 miles of Fredericksburg or Richmond, Virginia, send us a message.
 We have short- and long-term opportunities available and provide all the training, vet care, food, and supplies unless otherwise arranged.

 The Valor Cup

-The Valor Cup is Leashes of Valor’s flagship fundraiser that brings together Veterans and golfers from around the nation in the fall of each year at The Federal Club.
-This premier competition helps provide service dogs at no cost to America’s wounded and disabled Veterans to help with symptoms of post-traumatic stress disorder and traumatic brain injuries.
-If you’re a Veteran who loves golf, we welcome you to apply for one of our 2023 qualifying events.
+The Valor Cup is Leashes of Valor’s premier outdoor program that brings together veterans and golfers from around the nation in the fall of each year at The Federal Club.
+This competition helps provide outdoor programming and service dogs at no cost to America’s wounded and disabled veterans to help with symptoms of post-traumatic stress disorder and traumatic brain injuries.

 The Valor Cup has multiple tax-deductible corporate sponsorship opportunities available.
 To learn more about corporate sponsorships or in-kind contributions, email Leashes of Valor program director Chris Bowers at firstname.lastname@example.org.